 We utilised our knowledge and experience in Transport Master Planning, Traffic Modelling and Engineering to develop an appropriate layout for the site.
 The needs of all of the users on the site had to be accommodated within the design and assessment process.

-Following Contractor procurement, RPS used their expertise to effectively carry out the Contract Administration, whilst providing site supervision and design support during the construction works.
-As Principal Designer, in accordance with CDM Regulations 2015 RPS planned, managed, monitored and co-ordinated health & safety in the pre-construction phase, liaised with the Principal Contractor in regards health and safety management during construction and managed the completion of all required CDM documentation.
+Following Contractor procurement, we used our expertise to effectively carry out the Contract Administration, whilst providing site supervision and design support during the construction works.
+As Principal Designer, in accordance with CDM Regulations, we planned, managed, monitored and co-ordinated health & safety in the pre-construction phase, liaised with the Principal Contractor in regards health and safety management during construction and managed the completion of all required CDM documentation.

-Throughout RPS collaborated with colleagues in Ecology and Environment to ensure that any Port-residing wildlife or habitats and existing archaeology would not be impacted by the construction.
-The scheme required significant liaison between all stakeholders to ensure that the design delivered for all interested parties and that all necessary permits were obtained for the Works.
+Throughout, we collaborated with colleagues in Ecology and Environment to ensure that any Port-residing wildlife or habitats and existing archaeology would not be impacted by the construction.
+The scheme required significant liaison between all stakeholders to ensure that the design delivered for all interested parties and that all necessary permits were obtained for the works.